 Many Amazon Associates have multiple niche sites earning for them.
 It’s good practice to give each site its own tracking code.
 When you are buying an Amazon site you need to make sure the numbers being quoted for valuation are only for sales from the site you’re buying, not the entire Amazon account, or a combination of multiple sites.

-To catch this issue, you can do a simple calculation with some rough assumptions:
+To catch this issue, check out the Amazon Affiliate earnings calculator where you can plug in the numbers and test.
+To do it by hand, you can do a simple calculation with some rough assumptions:

 - [Pageviews]: Obtain Google Analytics access to get the number of pageviews over a certain time period of your choice